The Kardashians' Reported Reaction To Tristan Thompson & Jordyn Woods' Cheating Rumors Is Not Good

 And then...

-TMZ dropped reports claiming Thompson flew to Los Angeles from his shared home with Khloé in Cleveland, Ohio so they could be together on Valentine's Day.
+TMZ dropped reports claiming Thompson flew to Los Angeles so they could be together on Valentine's Day.
 However, according to TMZ's sources, Thompson's trip took a turn when he attended a party that Woods was reportedly at, too, on Sunday, Feb.
-17. There, the two were reportedly spotted flirting, getting nice and cozy, and even allegedly making out, like, in front of people.
+17. There, the two were reportedly spotted flirting while getting nice and cozy, and even reportedly made out, like, in front of people.
 After that, the report says Woods returned to Thompson's house where she stayed until the wee hours of the morning.
-Reportedly, Kardashian found out about it on Monday, Feb.
-18 and broke up with Thompson ASAP.
+Kardashian reportedly found out about it on Monday, Feb.
+18, and reportedly broke up with Thompson ASAP as a result.

-Elite Daily also reached out to the Kardashians' team for further comment on their reported responses but did not hear back by the time of publication.
+Elite Daily also reached out to the Kardashians' team for further comment on their reported response but did not hear back by the time of publication.

 For now, KUWTK fans continue to stand by and I'll continue to sweat behind my phone screen.
 Lord help us.